elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will assume management over the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
 For this reason, `traffic_filter` cannot be mixed with the `ec_deployment_traffic_filter_association` resource for a given deployment.

-~> **Note on regions and deployment templates** For a full list of regions and deployment templates available in the ESS, [please read this document](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html).
+-> **Note on regions and deployment templates** For a full list of regions and deployment templates available in the ESS, [please read this document](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html).
+You can also familiarize yourself with [Elastic Cloud deployments](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html).

 ## Example Usage